cividi/whitepaper/README.md

 ## Data portals

 As our primary basis we wish to build on the efforts to deploy central open data portals around the worlds.
 Closest to us are those of the Swiss federal government, [opendata.swiss](https://opendata.swiss), the Swiss cantons which are also represented there, the City of Zürich [data.stadt-zuerich.ch](https://data.stadt-zuerich.ch) and other forward-thinking communes.
 Many of these portals are based on the [CKAN software](https://ckan.org) from Open Knowledge that is the forerunner and important basis for Frictionless Data.
+Notably, CKAN provides a federated model for data exchange whereby metadata published on local portals can be promoted and consistently represented on regional, national and international portals.

 ## Frictionless Data

+Going beyond federated open data, Frictionless Data builds on the principles of the Web of Data with a set of standards, and a community building tools on a middle ground between centralized/siloed open data and more widely distributed (Linked Data, IPFS, Blockchain or otherwise transmitted) concepts for data exchange.

-Our overall design principles are based on those of the [Frictionless Data](http://frictionlessdata.io/specs/) project, excerpted here:
+We are inspired by the following principles from the [frictionlessdata.io](http://frictionlessdata.io/specs/) project, excerpted here:

 1.  **Focused**: We have a sharp focus on one part of the data chain, one specific feature – packaging – and a few specific types of data (e.g. tabular).
 2.  **Web Oriented**: We build for the web using formats that are web "native" such as JSON, work naturally with HTTP such as plain text CSVs (which stream).